UM-ARM-Lab/stucco/README.md

 python collect_tracking_training_data.py --task SELECT4 --gui
 ```

-2. evaluate all tracking methods on this data
+2. evaluate all tracking methods on this data; you can find the clustering result and ground truth for each trial
+   in `data/cluster_res`

 ```shell
 python evaluate_contact_tracking.py